 Jiko is a Signature Restaurant so it’s a bit pricier than other options at Disney World.
-It also happens to be my favorite restaurant on property.
-It holds a special place in my heart because the menu is unique in combining South African cuisine with the American pallet.
+(It also happens to be my favorite restaurant at Disney World!)
+The menu is unique and is inspired by South African cuisine.
 The dishes are prepared in such a way that exposes you to South African food and cultures.
 It’s also inside the most beautiful Disney World Resort.
 After dinner, walk outside to admire the giraffes and grab a glass of South African wine from Victoria Falls.
-Many people prefer Sanaa which is also located inside Animal Kingdom Lodge.
-The preference is due to their famous bread service and views of the safari.
-Either one is a good choice for a fanciful date night!

-Whether you spend hundreds of dollars on a full-service meal or share a Dole Whip inside the Tiki Room together, I’m sure your experience will be equally romantic.
-I’ve said this before in my previous posts and I’ll say it again: Disney World is not just for kids.
 Despite Disney World having the reputation for being a kids-only vacation spot, that wasn’t Walt Disney’s original intention.
 He wanted a place where both kids and adults can enjoy themselves.
-Take in the fireworks, relive your childhood nostalgia with some of your favorite Disney films and characters, then dance to a live band with a chocolate martini in hand.
+Take in the fireworks, relive your childhood nostalgia, then share a special dinner with your loved one!

-As promised, I also created a cheat sheet that lists every restaurant with an awesome view of something on Disney World property.
-This includes fireworks or general beauty.
-When planning a Disney vacation, it’s hard to keep all your plans and guides in one place, so I put the cheat sheet inside my free resource library which keeps all my planning guides in one place.
-I suggest downloading the cheat sheet and other resources for future reference!
+As promised, I created a cheat sheet that lists every restaurant with an awesome view on Disney World property.
+When planning a Disney vacation, it’s hard to keep all your plans and guides in one place, so I put the cheat sheet inside my free resource library.

-Sign up below and you’ll be given the password and immediate access to the Theme Park Resource Library.
 You’ll also receive updated theme park news and more freebies by signing up for my newsletter.
-Subscribers get the best of the best from me!
+Sign up below!